 I see this phenomenon frequently in my office.
 When the weather gets cold or rainy, patients start to come in wondering if the bad weather has made their back pain worse.
 We have all heard stories of a relative who could predict a storm based on how her knee hurt.
-And many people move out of Connecticut when they retire, in the hope that a warmer climate might reduce their back pain.
+And many people move out of Norwalk, CT, in the northeast US, when they retire, in the hope that a warmer climate might reduce their back pain.

-The anecdotal evidence, or the accounts of regular people, seems to point to some link between some weather and some people’s pain.
+The anecdotal evidence (the accounts of regular people) seems to point to some link between some weather and some people’s pain.
 There are some studies that confirm this feeling.
 But, recent research does not back up the predictive power of your knees.
 That could mean there is no link between the weather and joint pain.
 Or, it could mean that the researchers just have not found a strong link yet.
 Let’s look at what the scientists say, and then I will give my thoughts on the topic.

 What the Science says

 I found two studies published in 2017 that asked if weather can cause back pain.
 One, from Australia, looked at six different weather events, and found that it did not cause acute back pain.
 Another, published in the British Medical Journal, looked at Medicare patients in America and tried to link rainfall to doctor visits.
 They also did not find a relationship here.
-The first study looked at whether the weather caused new back pain, and the second at whether someone visited the doctor in some relation to a rain event.
+The first study looked at whether the weather caused new back pain.
+The second asked whether someone visited the doctor in some relation to a rain event.

 A study from 2016, looked at a group of people with knee arthritis.
-They asked them to report when they had a flare up of pain, and tried to see if those flare ups were related to temperature and barometric pressure.
+They asked them to report when they had a flare up of pain.
+Then they tried to see if those flare ups were related to temperature or barometric pressure.
 In this case, they did not find a link to the weather.
-I like the way this study asked the question, and I was surprised to see no weather link found here.
+I like the way this study asked the question, and it surprised me to see no weather link found here.

 Very interesting results were found by a large study conducted in various European countries that asked people to report whether they were sensitive to weather or not.
 In the group that said weather affected their pain, they did find a link to weather changes.
 Surprisingly, people in the more northern countries, like Sweden, were less affected by the cold and damp than were those from Spain and Italy.
 This suggests that it is the change in weather that affects some individuals, not just the cold and rainy weather in general.
 This study seems to reject the notion than move to warmer climes will help.
 The change in weather phenomenon was also found in this study in 2011 that found a link between atmospheric pressure and hip arthritis pain.